dsaplbg/OpenSecuritySMS/README.md

 TODO
 ----
 - [ ] Restructure code (partially done)
-- [ ] Remove lastMessageList package
 - [ ] Add color to a contact
 - [ ] Rounded edges for contact picture
 - [ ] Customize color for chat message
+- [ ] Remove singleton pattern in activities